 Beeswax is a humectant, which means that it helps prevent the loss of moisture from your skin.
 It forms a barrier on top of your skin that protects it and prevents moisture loss, which is why it’s very commonly used in lip balm and other lip care products.

 The issue of whether or not cera alba (beeswax) in skincare is vegan is contentious.
 It is harvested from animals – bees – but bees are not harmed or killed when the beeswax is harvested.
 So by the book, beeswax is not vegan but it is considered cruelty-free.

 Bees produce an excess of wax over their lifetimes, so harvesting beeswax does not deprive them of anything they need.
-If you are okay with using animal products as long as the animals are not harmed in the making of the product, then you can use beeswax.

 Is Beeswax Safe To Use In Skincare?

 The Journal of the American College of Toxicology considers cera alba safe to use in cosmetics.
 It does not cause any major side effects or other problems when used as an ingredient in skincare products.
 Cera alba (beeswax) skin benefits are numerous, and it’s completely non-toxic, and not known to be a major allergen.